What is a Progressive Web App? Complete Guide to PWAs

 The Washington Post

-The Washington Post PWA loads in just 80 milliseconds on repeat visits and delivers timely news updates through push notifications.
-The fast, reliable experience has contributed to increased user engagement and session duration.
+The Washington Post PWA loads in just 80 milliseconds on repeat visits.
+It delivers timely news updates through push notifications.
+The fast, reliable experience has boosted engagement and session duration.

 Progressive Web Apps vs. Native Apps

-Understanding the differences between PWAs and native apps helps you make informed decisions about which approach best serves your goals.
+Knowing the gaps between PWAs and native apps helps you pick the right path for your goals.

 When to Choose a PWA

-• Broad reach matters more than platform-specific features - You want to reach users across all devices and platforms with a single codebase
+• Broad reach matters more than platform-specific features - You want to reach users across all devices with a single codebase.

-• Quick iteration is important - You need to deploy updates instantly without app store approval delays
+• Quick iteration is important - You need to deploy updates instantly without app store delays.

-• Discovery through search is valuable - You want users to find your app organically through search engines
+• Search discovery is valuable - You want users to find your app through search engines.

-• Development resources are limited - You can't justify the cost of building and maintaining separate iOS and Android apps
+• Resources are limited - You can't justify building separate iOS and Android apps.

 When to Choose a Native App

-• You need deep OS integration - Features like Bluetooth, NFC, or advanced camera controls that aren't available to web technologies
+• You need deep OS integration - Features like Bluetooth, NFC, or advanced camera controls that web technologies don't support.

-• Performance is critical - Graphically intensive games or apps requiring maximum processing power
+• Performance is critical - Graphically intensive games or apps that need maximum processing power.

-• Platform-specific UI is important - You want to fully embrace iOS or Android design patterns and controls
+• Platform-specific UI is important - You want to fully embrace iOS or Android design patterns.

-Many companies take a hybrid approach, offering both a PWA for broad accessibility and native apps for users who want the fullest possible experience.
+Many companies use both — a PWA for wide reach and native apps for users who want the full experience.
+For a detailed comparison, see our guide to PWA vs Native App development.

 Push Notifications in Progressive Web Apps

-One of the most powerful features of PWAs is the ability to send push notifications.
-These notifications allow you to re-engage users even when they're not actively using your app.
+One of the best PWA features is push notifications.
+They let you bring users back even when they're not using your app.
+This closes the gap between web and native.

 How PWA Push Notifications Work